pgakshatha/shopsphere-devops/docs/docker.md

      │              │                │
      └──────────────┼────────────────┘
                     │
              Docker Network
 ```

 ---

 # 📦 Docker Containers

-The application is composed of the following containers:
+The ShopSphere application consists of the following containers:

 | Container | Purpose | Port |
 |-----------|---------|------|